squinkylabs/SquinkyVCV/docs/shaper.md

 A unique feature of Shaper is that it has very little aliasing, whereas most we have seen have a lot of aliasing.
 The other special thing about Shaper is that it has a few shapes that are good for "soft overdrive".

-Shaper also has high-pass filters on the outputs, to prevent accumulation of DC.
+Shaper also has switchable high-pass filters on the outputs, to prevent accumulation of DC.
 Asymmetric wave-shapes frequently contain DC, which should be removed.
+If not removed there will likely be loud thumps when the results are run through a VCA.
 The filters in Shaper are four-pole butterworth filters at 20 Hz.

 Although there are many creative ways to use a wave shaper, the two most common are as a mangled waveform shaper, and as a distortion/overdrive effect.

 In the first use case, the waveshaper is often connected directly to the output of a VCO.
 This gives a large number of different sounds from the VCO.
-In this use, typically extreme settings are used, with folding being a classic example.
+Extreme settings are often used, with folding being a classic example.
+The DC filter should be left on in this case.

 In the second use case, as a distortion/overdrive effect, often less extreme settings are used.
 For example, it would be unusual to run a recording of singing through a wavefolder, but a gentle overdrive is pretty common.
+Again, it's best to leave the DC blocking filters on when used like this.

+In the third common use case, the waveshaper is used to modify low-frequency control voltage.
+These CVs might then control any number of parameters.
+When using Shaper to modify control voltages the DC blocking filters must be turned off.

 The switch with the labels 16X, 4X, and 1X controls the amount of oversampling.
 This is how Shaper keeps aliasing under control.
 Waveshapers by their nature generate a lot of harmonics at high frequencies, and these tend to “fold back” into the audio range as aliasing.
 Oversampling reduces this effect by doing all the processing at a higher sample rate, then removing the frequencies that are too high, and reducing the sample rate back down.
 The more oversampling, the less aliasing.